joshuaebowling/node-web-scraper/book.md

 4 And when they could not get near him because of the crowd, they removed the roof above him, and when they had made an opening, they let down the bed on which the paralytic lay.
 4 Como no podían acercarlo a Jesús por causa de la multitud, quitaron parte del techo encima de donde estaba Jesús y, luego de hacer una abertura, bajaron la camilla en la que estaba acostado el paralítico.
 5 And when Jesus saw their faith, he said to the paralytic, “Son, your sins are forgiven.”
-5 Al ver Jesús la fe de ellos, le dijo al paralítico:
+5 Al ver Jesús la fe de ellos, le dijo al paralítico: ―Hijo, tus pecados quedan perdonados.
 6 Now some of the scribes were sitting there, questioning in their hearts,
 6 Estaban sentados allí algunos maestros de la ley, que pensaban:
 7 “Why does this man speak like that?
 He is blaspheming!
 Who can forgive sins but God alone?”
 7 «¿Por qué habla este así? ¡Está blasfemando! ¿Quién puede perdonar pecados sino solo Dios?»
 8 And immediately Jesus, perceiving in his spirit that they thus questioned within themselves, said to them, “Why do you question these things in your hearts?
-8 En ese mismo instante supo Jesús en su espíritu que esto era lo que estaban pensando.
+8 En ese mismo instante supo Jesús en su espíritu que esto era lo que estaban pensando. ―¿Por qué razonan así? —les dijo—.
 9 Which is easier, to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Rise, take up your bed and walk’?
 9 ¿Qué es más fácil, decirle al paralítico: “Tus pecados son perdonados”, o decirle: “Levántate, toma tu camilla y anda”?
 10 But that you may know that the Son of Man has authority on earth to forgive sins”—he said to the paralytic—